Martin Luther King Jr.: Adolescence

 The high school that King attended was named after African-American educator Booker T. Washington.

 As an adolescent, he initially felt resentment against whites due to the "racial humiliation" that he, his family, and his neighbors often had to endure.
 In 1942, when King was 13, he became the youngest assistant manager of a newspaper delivery station for the Atlanta Journal.
 In the same year, King skipped the ninth grade and enrolled in Booker T. Washington High School, where he maintained a B-plus average.
 The high school was the only one in the city for African-American students.

 Martin Jr. was brought up in a Baptist home; as he entered adolescence he began to question the literalist teachings preached at his father's church.
 At the age of 13, he denied the bodily resurrection of Jesus during Sunday school.
 Martin Jr. said that he found himself unable to identify with the emotional displays from congregants who were frequent at his church; he doubted if he would ever attain personal satisfaction from religion.
 He later said of this point in his life, "doubts began to spring forth unrelentingly."

-In high school, Martin King Jr. became known for his public-speaking ability, with a voice that had grown into an orotund baritone.
+In high school, Martin Jr. became known for his public-speaking ability, with a voice that had grown into an orotund baritone.
 He joined the school's debate team.
 King continued to be most drawn to history and English, and chose English and sociology as his main subjects.
 King maintained an abundant vocabulary.
 However, he relied on his sister Christine to help him with spelling, while King assisted her with math.
 King also developed an interest in fashion, commonly wearing polished patent leather shoes and tweed suits, which gained him the nickname "Tweed" or "Tweedie" among his friends.
 He liked flirting with girls and dancing.
 His brother A.D. later remarked, "He kept flitting from chick to chick, and I decided I couldn't keep up with him.
 Especially since he was crazy about dances, and just about the best jitterbug in town."

 On April 13, 1944, in his junior year, King gave his first public speech during an oratorical contest.
 In his speech he stated, "black America still wears chains.
 The finest negro is at the mercy of the meanest white man."
 King was selected as the winner of the contest.
 On the ride home to Atlanta by bus, he and his teacher were ordered by the driver to stand so that white passengers could sit.
 The driver of the bus called King a "black son-of-a-bitch".
 King initially refused but complied after his teacher told him that he would be breaking the law if he did not.
 As all the seats were occupied, he and his teacher were forced to stand the rest of the way to Atlanta.
 Later King wrote of the incident: "That night will never leave my memory.
 It was the angriest I have ever been in my life."